wifinigel/wiperf/mkdocs/docs/probe_upgrade.md

 # perform the upgrade (probe must be connected to Internet)
 curl -s https://raw.githubusercontent.com/wifinigel/wiperf/main/setup.sh | sudo bash -s upgrade rpi
 ```

+!!!
+Attention
+    __Ensure that you re-create your config.ini file using the new config.default.ini file supplied during the upgrade__

 ### Upgrade To Latest Dev Release
 Execute the following commands on the RPi CLI: